cozy/cozy-guidelines/README.md

 ## Encrypted variables

 All encrypted variables must be set in `.travis.yml` not in Travis web interface.
-They should be preceded by the command to regenerate them, .
-This makes regenerating the variables and this way, all the build information is versionned and peer-reviewed.
+They should be preceded by the command to regenerate them.
+This makes regenerating the variables easy and all the build information is versionned and peer-reviewed.

 Example :